kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/index.rst

 A bit of background
 -------------------
 A model trained using PyTorch or TensorFlow isn't suitable to be run on the edge out-of-the-box.
-It needs to unergo conversion process that will enable efficient inference on the target DPU platform.
+It needs to undergo conversion process that will enable efficient inference on the target DPU platform.
 The deployment process contains two steps: quantization and compilation.
 Quantization converts model to work in efficient data representation.
 Compilation translates the model architecture into FPGA-based accelerator compatible format.

 The deployment process differs a bit depending on the framework that was used for model training (PyTorch/Tensorflow).
 This tutorials covers deployment of a PyTorch-based land cover segmentation model for demonstrative purposes.